westial/commotalkie/TESTLIST.md

 + Subscriber turns off the receiver when the input is read.
 + Receiver is turned off by default.
 + Driver does not cut receiving while aux input is still low.
-- Driver expires receiving wait when aux is permanently low.
++ Driver gets out from receiving when aux is permanently low.
 - Do not start a Timer if it is already running.
 - Do not change the state if the new state is the current one.